arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 IPAddress server(10, 0, 0, 227);

 void setup() {
-    // Begin serial communication at 9600 baud for debugging
+    // Initialize serial communication at 9600 bauds,
-    // Wait for the serial port to connect Serial.begin(9600);
+    // wait for the serial port to connect Serial.begin(9600);
     while (!Serial);